 Gagħaq tal-għasel (or qagħaq tal-għasel) refers to a traditional Maltese pastry made with treacle as its main ingredient.
-The pastries are filled with black treacle, orange zest, semolina, spices, cocoa powder, and sugar before being rolled into rings and baked.
+The pastries are filled with black treacle, orange zest, semolina, spices, cocoa, and sugar before being rolled into rings and baked.

 Gagħaq tal-għasel literally means “honey ring” though modern versions of the pastry aren’t typically made with honey.
 According to this Maltese food blogger, gagħaq tal-għasel was originally filled with l-qastanija which is a by-product of honey, hence the name.

 Though traditionally a Christmas pastry in Malta, gagħaq tal-għasel can now be enjoyed at any time of the year, often with coffee or tea or even a glass of wine after dinner.

 Like kannoli, panettone is a great example of the Italian culinary influence on Maltese food.
 A type of Christmas sweet bread from Milan, panettone has become a Christmas tradition in many parts of the world, including Malta.

 Panettone is known for its hefty size and tall dome-like shape.
 It’s made with an acidic cured dough – similar to sourdough – and filled with an assortment of dried fruits, raisins, and candied citrus peels.
 Served in vertically cut wedges, panettone is often enjoyed with hot beverages or sweet wines.

 As important a Christmas tradition as panettone has become in Malta, it apparently has its detractors.
 Click on the link to learn why this Maltese author calls panettone “literally the worst thing on the face of the earth”.
 The hate is real.